pgmjah/blitz/README.md

 Turns can be timed, if desired.

 ## Install/Run
 * Global - npm install -g pgmjah-blitz will install as a global node program.
-To run: blitz config.json
+To run: blitz
 * Local - npm install pgmjah-blitz.
-To run node blitz.js config.json
+To run node blitz.js

 ## Run Blitz
 * To run the game client for Blitz go to: http://server:8000/blitz
 * To run the admin for Blitz go to: http://server:8000/blitz/admin

 ## Changelog

+* 0.0.6 - Cleanup.

 * 0.0.5 - Removed server config info...this is a dedicated server for Blitz, not general purpose.